 Trustee directors may be liable if they have been accessories to a breach of trust.
-A trustee director will be an accessory if he or she knowingly assists in a dishonest and fraudulent design on the part of the trustee company, or if he or she dishonestly procures or assists in a breach of trust.
+A trustee director will be an accessory if they knowingly assist in a dishonest and fraudulent design on the part of the trustee company, or if they dishonestly procure or assist in a breach of trust.
 "Dishonesty" here could include deliberately closing one's eyes to something that appears to be wrong.